skull463/nodepad/README.md

 ## Contributing

 Pull requests are welcome.
-I go through them regularly — some will be merged, others may stay open or be closed if they don't fit the direction of the project.
-No guarantees, but good work gets noticed.
+I go through them regularly.
+Some will be merged, others may stay open.

 ---